🛋️ Auto Lease Calculator

 What is a good Money Factor for a lease?

-A good money factor should roughly correspond to the best market interest rates.
-If prime auto rates are 6%, a good money factor would be 0.0025 (6 / 2400).
-If a dealer offers 0.0040 (9.6% APR), you should negotiate.
+A good money factor should correspond to market interest rates.
+Divide the APR by 2400 to compare.
+If prime rates are 6%, a good money factor is 0.0025.

 Can I negotiate the residual value?

-No. The residual value is set by the manufacturer's finance arm and is standard across all dealers for that specific car model and term.
+No. The residual value is set by the manufacturer's finance arm and is standard across all dealers for that specific model and term.

 Should I lease if I drive a lot of miles?

 Usually not.
-Standard leases limit you to 10k, 12k, or 15k miles per year.
-Over-mileage fees (e.g., $0.25 per mile) can be extremely expensive.
-If you drive 20k+ miles, buying is almost always better.
+Standard leases limit you to 10k-15k miles per year.
+Over-mileage fees can be extremely expensive, often $0.20-$0.30 per mile.

 Is Gap Insurance necessary on a lease?